mattverdillo/run-buddy/README.md

-# run-buddy
+# Run Buddy, Inc

 ##Purpose
-A website that offer fitness training services.
+A website that offers fitness training services.

 ## Built With
 *HTML